isomerpages/nlb-nrm/_initiatives/One Story/One Story: Squat for Tradition, Sit for Modernity.md

 He has been described as "one of the ten keywords of Singapore's Chinese cultural perspectives" by Professor David Der-Wei Wang, Department of East Asian Languages and Civilizations, Harvard University.

-Chia has 11 pubished books.
+Chia has 11 published books.
 He won the Singapore Book Award in 1996 for *New Words of Worldly Tales*.
 He also won the Singapore Literature Prize in 2006, 2010 and 2020 for *Reconstructing Nanyang*, *m40* and *Kian Kok* respectively.
 His novel, *Exile* or *Pursuit* received a commendation award at Singapore Literature Prize in 2016.

 In 2016, Taiwan's literary magazine (Wen Hsun) put *m40* on its list of top 20 novels (2001-15) while *Kian Kok* was on Yazhou Zhoukan's list of 2018's top 10 novels. *Exile* or *Pursuit* was selected as a Chinese literature textbook for secondary schools by Ministry of Education in 2018.
 An English translation of the novel was published in 2019, and the novel was adapted into a Chinese stage performance in 2021.